 Phase III: Serialized Item-Level Traceability – By November 2023, the completed serialization program will combine with comprehensive information exchange[vi] to mine, analyze and evaluate data about the movement of pharmaceutical drug products to minimize counterfeit, diversion, manufacturing and supply chain issues.
 It will be illegal to buy, sell or handle products without product identifiers.
 Enhanced product tracing at the package level will be implemented[vii].
 The FDA is expected to issue details in the future detailing the architecture of the enhanced product tracing system.

 WDSrx long-range strategy for serialization was initiated prior to the passage of the DQSA into law.
-Our plans include budgeting for the significant financial investment and human resources required to achieve compliance while maintaining operational efficiency.
+Our plans include budgeting for the significant financial investment and human resources required to maintain compliance and increase operational efficiency.

 The WDSrx Information Technology team is responsible for the overall program implementation and integration with the WDSrx Footprint ® Warehouse Management System (WMS) by Datex Corporation.
-The WDSrx Quality Assurance and Regulatory Affairs Department will be deeply involved in training and documentation during this process.
+The WDSrx Quality Assurance and Regulatory Affairs Department is deeply involved in training and documentation during this process.

 Phase I implementation for lot tracing information and electronic Advance Shipping Notices was completed prior to the DSCSA-imposed deadline of January 1, 2015.
 The Advance Shipping Notice (ASN) form and packing slip generated with each shipment were modified to achieve this purpose[xi].